sashastadler/crunge-notes/Notes/Characters/PCs/Eugine Brawnanvil.md

 #### Information

 Does not drink water.
 Map enthusiast.
 Apple juice enthusiast.
 Owns [Ghosts of Iron](../../Books/Ghosts%20of%20Iron.md).
 Gave up the ending of [For God or Love](../../Books/For%20God%20or%20Love.md) to [Duke Delight](../NPCs/Duke%20Delight.md) in exchange for escape.
 Worships [Bondye](../../Religion/Pantheon%20I/Bondye.md).
 Can forge stuff.
 His dreams look like the covers of romance novels with shirtless men on horses.

+"has had some kiss kiss"

 >Gildas: 2785 G